 I think soup on the stove helps.
 I know eating together does.
 Try this:

-POTATO, LEEK, AND CABBAGE SOUP WITH BACON AND SOUR CREAM
+CABBAGE SOUP WITH BACON AND SOUR CREAM

 I like this soup pureed.
 If you’d like it chunky, skip that step.
 For a vegetarian or vegan version, skip bacon and increase the olive oil to 1/4 cup; replace chicken broth with vegetable broth.
 For a vegan version, leave out the sour cream, too; you might replace it with grated vegan cheese or toasted chopped nuts.